CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

                     # What is the delimiter used by the random name generator?
                     uid_randomize_delimiter: "-"

-                    # Reged used to parse and email address and capture parts
+                    # Regex used to parse and email address and capture parts
                     #  to create a user ID out of it
                     uid_regex: ^(.*)@(\w*).*$